Sally Menti

-Sally Marie Menti (born March 10, 2002) is an American professional soccer player who plays as a midfielder for Seattle Reign FC of the National Women's Soccer League (NWSL).
-She played college soccer for the Santa Clara Broncos, winning the 2020 national championship as a freshman.
+Sally Marie Menti (born March 10, 2002) is an American professional soccer player who plays as a midfielder for Seattle Reign FC of the National Women's Soccer League (NWSL) and the United States national team.
+She played college soccer for the Santa Clara Broncos, winning the 2020 national championship.

 Early life

 Menti grew up in Seattle, Washington, and attended the Seattle Academy and Roosevelt High School.
 She played ECNL club soccer for Crossfire Premier.
 She initially committed to Gonzaga as a freshman, before changing her commitment to Santa Clara one year later.

 College career

-Menti appeared in all 12 games (10 starts) in her freshman season with the Santa Clara Broncos in 2020, a shortened season due to the COVID-19 pandemic, and scored 2 goals with a team-high 6 assists.
-In the NCAA tournament (which was held in the spring), scored the winner in a 1–0 win against Ohio State and put away her penalty in an upset shootout victory over Florida State after a 1–1 draw in the final.
+Menti appeared in all 12 games for the Santa Clara Broncos as a freshman in 2020, a shortened season due to the COVID-19 pandemic, and scored 2 goals with a team-high 6 assists.
+In the NCAA tournament (which was held in the spring), she scored the winner against Clemson in the quarterfinals and put away her penalty in an upset shootout victory over Florida State in the final.
 She was named the West Coast Conference (WCC) Freshman of the Year, second-team All-WCC, and Best XI Freshman by TopDrawerSoccer.

-In her sophomore season in 2021, Menti had 1 goal and 2 assists in 21 games (18 starts).
-She helped Santa Clara return to the final four of the NCAA tournament, where she made her penalty in a semifinal shootout loss to BYU.
-She missed the entire 2022 season due to an ACL tear.
-In her redshirt junior season in 2023, she scored 4 goals and led the team with 9 assists in 21 games (20 starts), earning first-team All-WCC honors.
-She scored the winner in the opener of the NCAA tournament before losing in the second round.
-She started all 20 games and scored 4 goals with a team-high 7 assists in her redshirt senior season in 2024, earning first-team All-WCC honors, but again the team fell in the second round of the NCAA tournament.
+In her sophomore season in 2021, Menti had 1 goal and 2 assists in 21 games.
+She helped Santa Clara return to the NCAA tournament semifinals, where she made her penalty in their shootout loss to BYU.
+She missed the entire following season due to an ACL tear.
+In her redshirt junior year in 2023, she scored 4 goals and led the team with 9 assists in 21 games, earning first-team All-WCC honors.
+She scored the winner in the NCAA tournament first round before losing in the second round.
+She started all 20 games and scored 4 goals with a team-high 7 assists in her redshirt senior year in 2024, earning first-team All-WCC honors, but again the team fell in the NCAA tournament second round.